-Conclusion and Future Direction.
-This systematic map provides a summary of research effort directed at understanding the impacts of climate change to subtropical corals and coral reefs.
-In doing so a trend of increasing research effort in subtropical coral reefs globally is evident, with this increase in knowledge likely driven by and in conjunction with increasing climate driven degradation events affecting subtropical regions, including increasingly severe marine heatwave events.
-Major research clusters globally are identified in regions of Asia-Pacific, Mediterranean Sea, and Australia, which together have provided the vast majority of evidence to suggest climate change is having ongoing impacts to subtropical coral reefs.
-Similarly, identification of major knowledge clusters here has also revealed research gaps in areas such as the Western Indian Ocean where research effort has been substantially lower than in other ecoregions.
-By identifying the current state of knowledge, networks of researchers, and advocation on use of standardised metrics when describing driver of ocean warming, future research efforts can become more precise and efficient.
-Research globally has primary focused on reporting ecological responses to climate change associated events however substantial effort has also been directed to experimental studies.
-Interestingly physiological data is one of the most common forms of impact and data reported in the studies, with 30% of the identified literature reporting on the physiological state of corals associated with climate impacts in subtropical regions.
-Future research in this area should consider meta-analysis of the evidence identified in the current study.
-In particular, the assessment of severity of bleaching impacts within subtropical studies with research effort shows severe bleaching events recorded from 2010-2023 predominantly report events occurring within mortality scale of impact (degree heating week of 8 or above).
-Understanding the severity of bleaching reports across subtropical regions will aid managers in predicting and responding to the impact of bleaching on these reefs.
-Ongoing systematic assessment of research effort and evidence provided will also provide managers with reliable, transparent and comparable assessment of evidence as it continues to develop, and allow for development of evidence-based management practices specific to these unique and valuable ecosystems
+Implications for research.
+Research globally has primarily focused on reporting ecological responses to climate change associated events however substantial effort has also been directed to experimental studies.
+Physiological data is one of the most common forms of impact, and data was reported in the studies, with 30% of the identified literature reporting on the physiological state of corals associated with climate impacts in subtropical regions.
+Future research in this area should consider a meta-analysis of the evidence identified in the current study.
+In particular, the assessment of the severity of thermal stress events shows evidence for severe bleaching events recorded from 2010-2023 occurring within the mortality scale of impact (degree heating week of 8 or above).
+Understanding the severity of thermal stress reports across subtropical regions will aid managers in predicting and responding to the impact of bleaching on these reefs.
+Ongoing systematic assessment of research effort and evidence provided will also provide managers with reliable, transparent, and comparable assessment of evidence as it continues to develop and allow for the evidence-based management practices specific to these unique and valuable ecosystems.

 Declarations